VoIP installation checklist

 - Provide details: Supply accurate account details, including the registered business name, billing address, and list of numbers to be ported, exactly as they appear on your current provider’s records.

-- Porting process: Transfers usually take 3–10 working days, depending on provider cooperation and account complexity.
+- Porting process: Transfers typically take 3–10 working days, depending on the provider’s cooperation and account complexity.
 Some providers offer temporary numbers to prevent downtime during the transition.

 - Test and confirm: Once porting is complete, test each number to confirm proper routing through your new VoIP system.
 Notify internal teams when the switchover takes place.